Hypertension: Economics

-High blood pressure is the most common chronic medical problem prompting visits to primary health care providers in USA.
+High blood pressure is the most common chronic medical problem prompting visits to primary health care providers in the US.
 The American Heart Association estimated the direct and indirect costs of high blood pressure in 2010 as $76.6 billion.
-In the US 80% of people with hypertension are aware of their condition, 71% take some antihypertensive medication, but only 48% of people aware that they have hypertension adequately control it.
+In the US, 80% of people with hypertension are aware of their condition, 71% take some antihypertensive medication, but only 48% of people aware that they have hypertension adequately control it.
 Adequate management of hypertension can be hampered by inadequacies in the diagnosis, treatment, or control of high blood pressure.
 Health care providers face many obstacles to achieving blood pressure control, including resistance to taking multiple medications to reach blood pressure goals.
-People also face the challenges of adhering to medicine schedules and making lifestyle changes.
+People also face the challenges of adhering to medical schedules and making lifestyle changes.
 Nonetheless, the achievement of blood pressure goals is possible, and most importantly, lowering blood pressure significantly reduces the risk of death due to heart disease and stroke, the development of other debilitating conditions, and the cost associated with advanced medical care.
+The cost of medications discourages many patients from continuing treatment.

 Other animals

-Hypertension in cats is indicated with a systolic blood pressure greater than 150 mmHg, with amlodipine the usual first-line treatment.
+Hypertension in cats is indicated by a systolic blood pressure greater than 150 mmHg, with amlodipine the usual first-line treatment.
 A cat with a systolic blood pressure above 170 mmHg is considered hypertensive.
-If a cat has other problems such as any kidney disease or retina detachment then a blood pressure below 160 mm HG may also need to be monitored.
+If a cat has other problems, such as kidney disease or retina detachment, then a blood pressure below 160 mmHg may also need to be monitored.

-Normal blood pressure in dogs can differ substantially between breeds but hypertension is often diagnosed if systolic blood pressure is above 160 mmHg particularly if this is associated with target organ damage.
+Normal blood pressure in dogs can differ substantially between breeds, but hypertension is often diagnosed if systolic blood pressure is above 160 mmHg, particularly if this is associated with target organ damage.
 Inhibitors of the renin-angiotensin system and calcium channel blockers are often used to treat hypertension in dogs, although other drugs may be indicated for specific conditions causing high blood pressure.